marianoccrs/marianoccrs/README.md

 * Linux
 * Kali Linux

-Meu objetivo é evoluir profissionalmente construindo aplicações:
+My goal is to grow professionally by building applications that are:

-**seguras · organizadas · testáveis · documentadas · sustentáveis**
+**secure · organized · testable · documented · sustainable**

 ---